muydanny/backend-curriculum-site/module3/projects/consultancy/development.md

 Day 1:
 - Your group should split your team up to focus on each area of the project.
-  - Front-end team
+  - Front-end team (2-3 people)
-  - Back-end team
+  - Back-end team (2-3 people)
-  - Documentation/Planning team
+  - Documentation/Planning team (1-2 people)
-    - For teams of 5, one person will be on this.

 - Each team will use a Miro board to brainstorm ideas
 - Delegate people to set up a GitHub organization, add other members, and set up the initial repos